-Our law firm’s Everett-based business law team represents Snohomish County businesses in mergers and joint ventures, including transactions of most sizes, from small business ventures to medium-sized international matters.
+Our law firm’s Everett-based lawyers represent Snohomish County businesses in mergers of most sizes, from small business ventures to medium-sized international matters.
 Our hourly rates are usually less than even solo attorneys in our region, and our academic credentials typically match those of the largest firms, with several of our business attorneys having come to us from the largest firms in Washington, Am Law 100 firms, or Magic Circle firms.
 We do not represent publicly traded companies, but we can refer them to appropriate counsel in the greater Seattle area.
 To speak with us about your business matter, please call us toll free at 866-631-0028 or email us at firstname.lastname@example.org.

 Frequently Asked Questions: